 2 A commonplace example may help.
 One of the ordinary frustrations of the modern citizen, even in liberal democracies, is the difficulty of representing his unique case to a powerful agent of a bureaucratic institution.
 But the functionary operates with a simplified grid designed to cover all the cases that she confronts.
-Once a decision has been made as to which "bin" or "pigeonhole" the case falls into, the action to be taken or the protocol to be followed is largely cut-and-dried.
-The functionary endeavors to sort the case into the appropriate category, while the citizen resists being treated as an instance of a category and tries to insist, often unsuccessfully, that his unique case be examined on its singular merits.
+Once a decision has been made as to which "bin" or "pigeonhole" the case falls into, the action to be taken or the protocol to be followed that the logic of its map prevails.
+The state has no monopoly on utilitarian simplifications.

-plifications.
 What the state does at least aspire to, though, is a monopoly on the legitimate use of force.
 That is surely why, from the seventeenth century until now, the most transformative maps have been those invented and applied by the most powerful institution in society: the state.

 Until recently, the ability of the state to impose its schemes on society was limited by the state's modest ambitions and its limited capacity.
-Although utopian aspirations to a finely tuned social control can be traced back to Enlightenment thought and to monastic and military practices, the eighteenthcentury European state was still largely a machine for extraction.
+Although utopian aspirations to a finely tuned social control can be traced back to Enlightenment thought and to monastic and military practices, the eighteenth-century European state was still largely a machine for extraction.
 It is true that state officials, particularly under absolutism, had mapped much more of their kingdoms' populations, land tenures, production, and trade than their predecessors had and that they had become increasingly efficient in pumping revenue, grain, and conscripts from the countryside.
 But there was more than a little irony in their claim to absolute rule.
 They lacked the consistent coercive power, the fine-grained administrative grid, or the detailed knowledge that would have permitted them to undertake more intrusive experiments in social engineering.
-To give their growing ambitions full rein, they required a far greater hubris, a state machinery that was ians with different interests and the determination to have them heard.
-Somehow, it was assumed that the huge workforce (more than sixty thousand strong) would respond to the call to build the city and then quietly leave it to the administrators for whom it was intended.
-The construction workers, moreover, had not been adequately planned for.
-Kubitschek accorded top priority to finishing Brasília as quickly as possible.
-Although most construction laborers routinely worked overtime, the population at the building site quickly outstripped the temporary housing allotted to them in what was called the Free City.
-They soon squatted on additional land on which they built makeshift houses; in cases where whole families migrated to Brasília (or farmed there), the houses they erected were sometimes quite substantial.
+To give their growing ambitions full rein, they required a far greater hubris, a state machinery that was equal to the task, and a society they could master.
+By the mid-nineteenth century in the West and by the early twentieth century elsewhere, these conditions were being met.